Skip to main content

 Sign InTry a scan

-Japanese Base Set Blastoise holographic Pokémon card in a protective top-loader casing. - view 1
+Japanese Base Set Blastoise holofoil trading card inside a plastic top-loader protector, showing front and back views. - view 1

 1/3